ForomePlatform/anfisa/README.md

 3. Decide what directory will be a working directory for Anfisa

 4. Decide which of the following installation paths you prefer:
-- Use a Docker container
+- Use a Docker container.
+This method will also install Druid and other dependencies.
+However, Druid requires at least 8G of memory, if your box does not have this amount of RAM, you should avoid running Druid or adjust its settings.
+Druid can also be run on a separate box.
-- Install all components in your local system
+- Install all components in your local system.
+This is only recommended if you will contributing to Anfisa development or customizing its code.

 #### Installing via Docker